dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 3. `SqlServer` - membership table is stored in a relational database.

 4. `ZooKeeper` - membership table is stored in a ZooKeeper [ensemble](http://zookeeper.apache.org/doc/r3.4.6/zookeeperAdmin.html#sc_zkMulitServerSetup).

+5. `Consul` - configured as Custom system store with `MembershipTableAssembly = "OrleansConsulUtils"`.
+Refer to [Consul-Deployment](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Consul-Deployment) for more details.

 For all liveness types the common configuration variables are defined in `Globals.Liveness` element: